 But the Law of Christ’s Church, the judgement of Rome.

-Third Knight (Hugh de Melville) Character Timeline in Murder in the Cathedral
+Third Knight (Hugh de Morville) Character Timeline in Murder in the Cathedral

-The timeline below shows where the character Third Knight (Hugh de Melville) appears in Murder in the Cathedral.
+The timeline below shows where the character Third Knight (Hugh de Morville) appears in Murder in the Cathedral.
 The colored dots and icons indicate which themes are associated with that appearance.